TathagatRaj/Weather_Forecast/README.md

 ## Weather Forecast Project

-The Weather Forecast Project is a web application that provides current weather information and a forecast for the next several days for any location.
+The Weather Forecast Project is a responsive web application that provides current weather information and a forecast for the next several days for any location.
 It utilizes 6 different APIs to fetch real-time data and presents it in a user-friendly interface.
 The user need to select the country and the city to get the weather forecast data about that city.

 ### Features